syncfusion-content/uwp-docs/uwp/HeatMap/Legend.md

 ---

 # Legend in UWP HeatMap (SfHeatMap) control
-Legend is a control used to summarize the range of colors in HeatMap.
-This gives visual guideline for mapping between value and color.
+A Legend is a control used to summarize the color ranges in a HeatMap, providing a visual guide for mapping values to their corresponding colors.

 ## Create Legend
-Legend can be created with color mapping as shown below,
+Legend can be created with color mapping as shown below.

 {% highlight xaml %}